hamzazmah/rust_cli_sudoku/README.md

  7. `r` to Redo a undone move
  8. `row column h` `1 2 h` to get a hint for that column

+ For board sizes greater than 9, continue to use numeric values.
+The alphabets are there for formatting.

  ## how to Solve a board in a .txt file

  1. Add a file inside the root directory if running `cargo run` or if running from an .exe inside the directory where the .exe is located.
 Check the example `board.txt` file for reference layout